ElusiveMind/mssql2mysql/README.md

 You will need to have the sqlserv driver for PHP PDO.
 I have done this on Ubuntu 22.04 and successfully used this script with PHP up to the latest release as of this writing which is PHP 8.3.

 You can find instructions for installing this [here](https://learn.microsoft.com/en-us/sql/connect/php/installation-tutorial-linux-mac?view=sql-server-ver16#installing-on-ubuntu).
-My work for this inside of a Docker container can be viewed in a future blog post git repository linked to from [FlyingFlip Studios, LLC](https://www.flyingflip.com).
+My work for this inside of a Docker container can be viewed [HERE](https://github.com/ElusiveMind/mssql-ubuntu/blob/main/Dockerfile).

 ## Usage ##